-“Careful planning, saving and deferring gratification through the years made this trip possible,” Angie said.
+“Because of careful financial planning, saving and deferring gratification through the years, it made this trip possible,” Angie said.
 “John will be a young retiree at age 60.
-He says he’s not really retiring, he is just not worrying about his paycheck, and because of financial planning, this is possible.”
+He says he’s not really retiring; he is just not worrying about his paycheck.”

 In June 2019, they spent two weeks in Ireland and Northern Ireland tracing down John’s Hood family roots — a trip he had dreamed of taking for years.
 Their favorite part of the trip was the people.
 They were able to meet some of John’s distant cousins who own a dairy farm and worship at Clough Presbyterian Church, which is more than 450 years old, and where John’s family were members.
 The Hoods describe the Irish people as “warm and welcoming.”
 They made friends with a couple in County Down — a pastor and his wife who were from another Clough Presbyterian Church.

 “Six months before our trip, I realized my Internet pen pal for Clough Presbyterian was from another Clough!”
 Angie said.
 “They took us to the manse, the parsonage, on our way north from Dublin, and we attended their church several times.
 We even went to a church picnic on the east coast of Northern Ireland with them.
 John also attended two different Masonic Lodges — one in Clough and one in Ballymena — and the people there were fantastic to us.”